Are you wondering how to grow and care for the smooth hydrangea? Look no further than this helpful guide.

 Some great places to add these include rain gardens or house borders.
 They also possess some utility when used as protection against erosion on hillside landscapes with slanting soil banks.

-Use the blossoms in bouquets as cut and dried flowers as well.
+Use the blossoms in fresh or dried arrangements as well.
 Smooth hydrangeas make beautiful centerpieces!
 If you buy the seeds, learn how to grow hydrangeas from seed on our blog.

 References